michjans/routegen/README.txt

 Route Generator is developed using the GPL version of Qt 4.7, which can be downloaded from: http://qt.nokia.com/downloads

-Route Generator makes use of a freeware 3rdparty tool:
+On Windows, Route Generator makes use of a freeware 3rdparty tool:
 Bmp2Avi (Copyright (C) Paul Roberts 1996 - 1998)
 This tool is available in the subdirectory bmp2avi.
 By default Route Generator tries to find bmp2avi.exe in that directory, so you can leave it there.